The Mark of Zorro chapter 12 A Visit

 “I meant that I pray you may be successful in capturing the man,” the landlord said, telling the falsehood glibly.

-Captain Ramón was not up to see the start, having a small fever because of his wound, but the people of the pueblo crowded around and his men, asking a multitude of questions, and the sergeant found himself the center of interest.
+Captain Ramón was not up to see the start, having a small fever because of his wound, but the people of the crowded around Sergeant Gonzales and his men, asking a multitude of questions, and the sergeant found himself the center of interest.

 “This Curse of Capistrano soon shall cease to exist!” he boasted loudly.
 “Pedro Gonzales is on his trail.
 Ha!
 When I stand face to face with the fellow—”

-The front door of Don Diego Vega’s house opened at that juncture, and Don Diego himself appeared, at which the townsmen wondered a bit, since it was so early in the morning. dropped a bundle he was handling, put his hands upon his hips, and looked at his friend with sudden interest.
+The front door of Vega’s house opened at that juncture, and Don Diego himself appeared, at which the townsmen wondered a bit, since it was so early in the morning.
+Sergeant Gonzales dropped a bundle he was handling, put his hands upon his hips, and looked at his friend with sudden interest.

 “You have not been to bed,” he charged.